Stan Reid: VFL footballer (1897–1898)

-By the start of 1897, when the Fitzroy Football Club left the VFA and took part in the inaugural VFL competition, Reid was already well established as a defender, and had gained a reputation for his strength, his high making and his long kicking.In the sixth round (11 June) match of the 1898 season, a torrid, rough match between Fitzroy and Carlton, at the Brunswick Street Oval, which Fitzroy won by four points – 5.7 (37) to 4.9 (33) — the match report in The Argus, spoke highly of Reid's performance in the last line of defence: "Reid's marking being magnificent and his kicking, if possible, better than his marking" (Old Boy, "Rough Game at Fitzroy", The Argus, (Monday, 13 June 1898), p.
-7).
-In its report of the same match, when speaking of the Fitzroy defenders all of whom, it reported, had been "very solid", The Age singled out Reid, for "his splendid marking and kicking" (Follower, "The Football Season: Close Match at Fitzroy", The Age, (Monday, 13 June 1898), p.
-3).
+By the start of 1897, when the Fitzroy Football Club left the VFA and took part in the inaugural VFL competition, Reid was already well established as a defender, and had gained a reputation for his strength, his high making and his long kicking.

 He played a total of 24 senior Victorian Football League (VFL) games; eight in 1897, and sixteen in 1898.

-In his first VFL match, at the Brunswick Street Oval, on Saturday 29 May 1897, Reid played an outstanding defensive game — "Reid was playing a sure and fast game"; "Reid marked beautifully and invariably got in a splendid long low kick" — in a team that was unexpectedly very soundly beaten by a very inexperienced Essendon side, 6.6 (42) to 2.8 (20); the three-quarter time score had been 5.5 (35) to 1.3 (9).
+In his first VFL match, at the Brunswick Street Oval, on Saturday 29 May 1897, Reid played an outstanding defensive game – "Reid was playing a sure and fast game"; "Reid marked beautifully and invariably got in a splendid long low kick" – in a team that was unexpectedly very soundly beaten by a very inexperienced Essendon side, 6.6 (42) to 2.8 (20); the three-quarter time score had been 5.5 (35) to 1.3 (9).